SEO was one of the topics on my list that I knew I had to learn about, but I wasn’t particularly looking forward to it.

 You can also try searching Google for “keyword: forum” and explore the first few results there; go to the forums and find the topics that has the highest interaction.
 This should be an indicator to the type of topics that many people who are interested in this niche are discussing.

 You can find a list of other keyword tools (free and paid) in this article.

 The third and last tip on this list about optimizing your site’s content is voice search optimization.
 Optimizing your website for voice search is one of the things that can help you rank higher because many people (2 out of 3 adults) are now depending on voice tools like Siri and Alexa, and they use these tools to ask questions.

 You will want to learn about how to optimize your website for voice search.

 If you can create content that answers the type of questions a user asks using a voice search, you will definitely increase your chances of ranking higher on the web search results page.

 And here comes the other part of setting up your website to rank higher, and that is the off-site part.
 This basically consists of one main thing:

 Authority means that your website is a trusted and reliable source of information.

-Now how would Google analysis systems know that?
+Now, how would Google analysis system know that?

 But not just any websites, the websites that link back to yours need to be authority ones themselves in that niche too.
 This is called backlinking.